bc-mwyatt/bc-blog_exporter/README.md

 # bc-blog_exporter
-A Node.js app you can run locally to export BigCommerce coupon codes to a CSV.
+A Node.js app you can run locally to export BigCommerce Blog Posts to a CSV.

 # Prerequisites
 You need an API account with the Content scope generated from your BigCommerce control panel.